 Supervision of brokers is carried out in the following manner:

-We employ a risk-based approach (RBA) in conducting supervisory activities.
+The Intermediaries Supervision Department of the Participants Supervision Division is in turn charged with the responsibility to regulate, supervise and monitor the conduct of Participants in a balanced manner to ensure compliance with the Rules and Regulations of the Exchange, Clearing House, the Depository & other regulatory requirements and to safeguard and to ensure a fair and orderly market place through the conduct of on-site inspections.
+The on-site monitoring involves conducting inspections, which presently is carried out using a risk based approach (RBA).
 This approach adopts a framework that assesses the risk profiles of brokers using elements associated with risk information.
-This in turn will be used to develop supervision plans that prioritise the scope and frequency of the assignments as well as the types of exercise to be conducted on these brokers.
+This is further assisted by feedback received from Participants through the Self Examination Assessment (SEA) questionnaire.
+Collectively they will be used to develop the supervision plans that prioritise the scope and frequency of the assignments as well as the types of exercise to be conducted on these brokers.
 The assessment and risk profiles are developed and updated on a regular basis.
-The implementation of RBA not only enhances the effectiveness and efficiency of Bursa Malaysia's monitoring, but assists the brokers in allowing them to take the necessary rectification/improvement measures through identification of risk areas using the RBA.
+The implementation of RBA and SEA not only enhances the effectiveness and efficiency of our monitoring, but assists the brokers in allowing them to take the necessary rectification/improvement measures through identification of risk areas using the RBA and SEA.

 As part of the continuous obligations in contributing towards a fair and orderly market, all brokers are required to report their activities and status of various areas of concern to Bursa Malaysia on a periodic basis e.g. brokers are required to declare through regular submissions on whether monies received from investors are properly safeguarded by being deposited in designated trust/segregated accounts.
 Verification of the same will be conducted by Bursa Malaysia either during the inspection visit or off-site compliance monitoring.